Create Your Own Offer That Converts! Click Here! >>

 In this video, we're going to talk about ad networks.

-More specifically how to monetize your website without selling affiliate products and without selling your own stuff without selling your own services, basically creating content for our website, getting traffic to that content and then monetizing it through by advertisers.
+More specifically, how to monetize your website without selling affiliate products and your stuff without selling your services, creating content for your website, getting traffic to that content, and then monetizing it through advertisers.

-And this literally was the very, very, very first thing that I learned how to do when I first started blogging, like in 2006.
-So basically what I did was I had a website called JDs blog, and I posted fucking nonsense to it.
+And this was the very, very, very first thing I learned to do when I first started blogging, like in 2006.
+So basically, what I did was I had a website called JDs blog, and I posted fucking nonsense to it.

-Now looking back, you know, it's like there was no structure I just wrote about whatever I want it well, I guess that's blogging though.
+Looking back, you know, it's like there was no structure.
+I just wrote about whatever I want it well; I guess that's blogging, though.
 So whatever.

 But I remember writing about all kinds of crazy stuff.
-I started a podcast back then I got like 60,000 downloads because there weren't any podcasts out there like I had no idea what I was doing.
-If I, if I would have known what I was doing, I would have lit the world on fire, but I didn't.
+I started a podcast back then.
+I got like 60,000 downloads because there weren't any podcasts out there.
+I had no idea what I was doing.
+If I had known what I was doing, I would have lit the world on fire, but I didn't.
 So there's that.

-But what I did monoamine monetizing the few traffic, a little traffic that I had, I started getting into these ad networks, where you basically posted a banner ad to your website in the sidebar or the pages or you know, the header or whatever.
+But I monetized my little traffic; I started getting into these ad networks, where you posted a banner ad to your website in the sidebar or the pages or the header or whatever.

 There's a picture of it.
-But that was a big day because Google bit was paying me Which was huge, you know, like so anyway.
+But that was a big day because Google bit was paying me, Which was huge, anyway.

-So what are ad networks?
+So, what are ad networks?
 Well, ad networks are they work as the middleman.
-So basically, an ad network has two, two sides to two different.
-It's a platform, they have two sides to their business, they have the advertisers on one, and they have the publishers on another.
+So basically, an ad network has two two sides to two different.
+It's a platform; they have two sides to their business: the advertisers on one and the publishers on another.

-So advertisers get to come in and pay the network money to then get traffic to their websites, you know, their pages and everything else.
-And everybody kind of has their own secret sauce.
+So advertisers get to come in and pay the network money to get traffic to their websites, then, you know, their pages and everything else.
+And everybody has their secret sauce.

-You know, some of them are banner ads and other ones are retargeting of ads and other ones are in-text links and whatever.
-So if you're an advertiser, you understand the advertising side of this coin.
+You know, some of them are banner ads, other ones are retargeting of ads, and other ones are in-text links and whatever.
+So, if you're an advertiser, you understand the advertising side of this coin.

-The publishers are the people who have a website and they have traffic and they have content, and they're looking to monetize that traffic.
+The publishers are the people who have a website and have traffic and content, and they're looking to monetize that traffic.
 They don't necessarily have anything to sell.
-They are 100% lead, completely happy to have somebody on their website, clicking an ad and then going off to an advertiser.
+They are 100% lead, pleased to have somebody on their website, clicking an ad, and then going off to an advertiser.

-So they're happy with that because they make some form of money, usually, whether it's a couple of cents or a couple of dollars.
-So these ad networks bring together the advertisers and the publishers.
+So they're happy with that because they usually make some form of money, whether a couple of cents or a couple of dollars.
+So, these ad networks bring together the advertisers and the publishers.
 And that is their business model.
-They basically keep the money in the middle.
-So as you can expect, the largest ad network is Google.
-I mean, Google has a couple of different variations of, you know, their, their ad network.
-So there's double click, and then there's Google AdSense.
+They keep the money in the middle.
+So, as you can expect, the largest ad network is Google.
+I mean, Google has a couple of different variations of, you know, their ad network.
+So there's a double click, and then there's Google AdSense.

-So Google AdSense is the version where a publisher can go in and sign up, you know, with Google AdSense be approved, and then put a block of ads on their website.
-And those ads are served up based on the keyword phrases that are in those blog posts.
-The other side of AdSense for us advertisers, that is AdWords.
+So Google AdSense is the version where a publisher can go in and sign up, you know, with Google AdSense being approved, and then put a block of ads on their website.
+And those ads are served based on the keyword phrases in those blog posts.
+The other side of AdSense for us advertisers is AdWords.

 So AdWords Well, it's Google Ads now.
 But it won't ever be Google ads to AdWords to me.
-Um, Google AdWords is for advertisers in AdSense is for publishers.
-If you want to go and pay money for traffic, you go to AdWords, if you want to go and put banner ads on your website and get paid for those, you go AdSense, two sides to the ad network.
-There's another one called buy sell ads, buy sell ads was really in their infancy, you know, years and years ago.
+Um, Google AdWords is for advertisers, and AdSense is for publishers.
+If you want to go and pay money for traffic, you go to AdWords; if you want to go and put banner ads on your website and get paid for those, you go to AdSense, two sides to the ad network.
+There's another one called buy-sell ads; they were really in their infancy, you know, years and years ago.

-When I first got started online, I remember when they you know, it used to be, you know, $5 a month and you could get a banner ad on a website, which was was super awesome, you know, so then there's some other there are all kinds of other networks and they tend to change hands every once in a while.
+When I first got started online, I remember when they, you know, it used to be, you know, $5 a month, and you could get a banner ad on a website, which was super awesome, you know, so then there's some other there are all kinds of different networks, and they tend to change hands every once in a while.

 You know, so in the blog advertising.com is one of them criteo Radio One, there's lots ad blade, you know, every once in a while they merge, there are new ones that come out.

 But by and large, they serve the same purpose.
-And that purpose really is to, you know, to marry up advertisers and publishers, and basically make money in the middle.
+And that purpose is to, you know, to marry up advertisers and publishers and make money in the middle.

-There's so in the Dunphy blog posts, there are lots of ad networks hear that you can click through and go look at and check out and see which one works for you.
+There are so many Dunphy blog posts that there are many ad networks you can click through and look at and check out and see which one works for you.
 But there are a couple of things that I want to talk about when it comes to ad networks.

-That is really, really, really important.
-So the first is CPM versus CPC.
+That is important.
+So, the first is CPM versus CPC.
 CPM is your cost per thousand impressions.
-So that's you make you know, $1 per thousand times that that page loads that ad loads So it's a lot of traffic and not a lot of money.
-There's also cost per click, which is like what Google AdSense is.
+So that's you make, you know, $1 per thousand times that that page loads that ad loads.
+So it's a lot of traffic and not a lot of money.
+There's also cost per click, like what Google AdSense is.

-So the cost per click is, is, you don't get paid every time that the ad loads, but you get paid every time somebody clicks the ad.
-So it really depends on how much traffic you're getting, what kind of quality of traffic it is, you know what is going to end up paying you out the best, but you unique visitors, unique visitors are really crucial.
+So, the cost per click is that you don't get paid every time the ad loads, but you get paid every time somebody clicks the ad.
+So it depends on how much traffic you're getting, what kind of quality of traffic it is, you know what is going to end up paying you out the best, but you unique visitors, unique visitors are crucial.

-So the best ad networks cater to websites that get a lot of traffic, you know, like half a million visitors a month.
-So the best and the best payouts, the best ad networks are going to you know, hop on board.
-If you get a lot of traffic.
-If you don't, then they're still I mean, you can still run Google AdSense but you're just not going to get that top tier placement, you know from ads.
+So, the best ad networks cater to websites that get a lot of traffic, like half a million monthly visitors.
+So the best and the best payouts, the best ad networks are going to, you know, hop on board.
+Suppose you get a lot of traffic.
+If you don't, then they're still, I mean, you can still run Google AdSense, but you're just not going to get that top-tier placement, you know, from ads.

-And really kind of the age-old question is Do you want to create your own products and your own services and sell your own thing?
-Or do you want to put ad blocks up and sell somebody else's thing or get paid to advertise somebody else's thing?
-I 100% wholeheartedly think that you're gonna, you're gonna go, you're gonna make a whole lot more money if you use the impressions and the eyeballs and the traffic that you get on a daily basis to promote your own products, your own services, you know, whether that is an ebook or a digital course or, you know, a coaching offer consulting offer, or, you know, just having five clients that you do, you know, kind of distance remote coaching with, you know, you're gonna make a lot more money that way, serving a relatively few amounts of people.
+And really, the age-old question is, Do you want to create your own products and services and sell your own thing?
+Or do you want to put ad blocks up and sell somebody else's or get paid to advertise somebody else's thing?
+I 100% wholeheartedly think that you're going to, you're going to go, you're going to make a whole lot more money if you use the impressions and the eyeballs and the traffic that you get daily to promote your products, your services, you know, whether that is an ebook or a digital course or, you know, a coaching offer consulting offer, or, you know, just having five clients that you do, you know, kind of distance remote coaching with, you know, you're going to make a lot more money that way, serving a relatively few amounts of people.

-Then you're going to get publishing content blog posts, after blog posts, you know, day after day, and, you know, hoping the banner ads are going to pay the bills.
-I mean, literally, you're going You need a lot of traffic like you know you can make five and six figures a month with 10,000 10,000 12,000 5000 6000 visitors a month.
-I mean if you're selling your own products, your own services with banner ads, you will be lucky to make 100 bucks a month with that kind of traffic.
+Then you're going to get publishing content blog posts, after blog posts, you know, day after day, and, you know, hoping the banner ads will pay the bills.
+I mean, you're going.
+It would be best if you had a lot of traffic.
+You can make five and six figures a month with 10,000, 10,000, 12,000, 5,000, and 6,000 visitors monthly.
+If you're selling your products and services with banner ads, you will be lucky to make 100 bucks a month with that kind of traffic.

-So it's just something to think about you know, with affiliate products it's even much easier to make larger money not as high you're not gonna make as much Won't you will you could but you're not probably gonna make as much as if you had your own products and services but affiliate Commission's you know, are still going to pay about under the banner networks, you know, your own ad networks.
+So it's just something to think about, you know, with affiliate products, it's even much easier to make more considerable money not as high you're not going to make as much Won't you will you could.
+Still, you're probably not going to make as much as if you had your products and services, but affiliate Commission, you know, will still pay about under the banner networks, you know, your ad networks.

 So it's just something to think about how deep down the rabbit hole you want to go.
-You know, if you have your own products and services you got to fill those you know, you're gonna have customers and clients and support and, and you know, sales and all that other stuff.
-If you sell affiliate products, then You don't have fulfillment and support and all that stuff, but you do need traffic and marketing and all of that, you know?
+You know, if you have your products and services, you got to fill those, you know, you're going to have customers and clients and support and, you know, sales and all that other stuff.
+If you sell affiliate products, you don't have fulfillment and support and all that stuff, but you do need traffic and marketing and all of that, you know?

-Whereas if you just have a website that you sure you can, you know, hope for a viral video that gets you, you know, half a million or a million visitors a month or whatever, is it gonna happen?
+Whereas if you have a website that you sure you can, you know, hope for a viral video that gets you, you know, half a million or a million visitors a month or whatever, is it going to happen?
 Probably not.
-But it could you know, so it just depends on what level you want to play it.
-I hope you like this video, go ahead and subscribe to future videos, hit the like button that would be awesome.
+But it could, you know, so it just depends on what level you want to play it.
+I hope you like this video; subscribe to future videos and click the like button.
+That would be awesome.